Parvovirus in dogs is a viral illness that is highly contagious. The virus can exhibit itself in two forms:

 - Family and friends with healthy and properly vaccinated dogs can socialise with your pup.

-- Pick up the faeces as soon as possible.
+- Pick up your dog’s faeces as soon as possible.
 This is a good habit to start immediately, and will also help reduce contamination in the environment and the possible spread of intestinal parasites.

 Parvovirus in dogs is a tough condition with serious consequences.
 Quick action will be your best means to help your dog fully recover.